 - Synchronised between your computer and other devices.– I wrote this whole page in Ulysses and exported the HTML using the Ghost 2 Casper theme from the Style Library for my marcusquinn.gitlab.io eternal one-pager, and direct to this Ghost blog here.

 - This is used more commonly in code development but comparable as a text editor to Ulysses and iA Writer.

-- It is vastly more powerful and extendable, although for some this might be at the expense of the focus that the above have for freeform writing, the beauty of Markdown’s simplicity, and the convenience of background synching across devices.
+- It is vastly more powerful and extendable, although for some this might be at the expense of the focus that the above have for free-form writing, the beauty of Markdown’s simplicity, and the convenience of background syncing across devices.